andrewrobles/prep/string-compression/index.md

 Output: Return 6, and the first 6 characters of the input array should be: ["a","2","b","2","c","3"]
 Explanation: The groups are "aa", "bb", and "ccc".
 This compresses to "a2b2c3".

-For the naive implementation, when i = 0 we cannot do anything because it is the first element.
-When i = 1 we have reached a compression case so we add a pointer to j = 0 and k = 1.
-When i = 2, we have finished the compression case so we must perform a compression.
-We set chars[j + 1] = j - k + 1 and continue.
-We do the same thing to handle the the consecutive b characters.
-When j = 4 and k = 6, we must perform a compression. we set chars[j + 1] = j - k + 1 then resize the array by shortening it by 1.

-The concern is that this has the potential to be very inefficient due to the fact that we have to shift the values in the case when we have to compress 3 or more characters that are not at the end of the array.
-I think we might be able to do a trailing and leading pointer approach.

 The pointers are both pointing to the same value so we do nothing.
 ```
 a a b b c c c